 - Identifying vendors (and, for third-party risk management, all third parties with which your organization does business, including suppliers, service providers, and customers)

 - Performing due diligence and risk assessments to ensure that each vendor’s information security and other operations fall within the risk appetite established in your ERM analysis

-- Continuously monitoring vendor risk posture in the light of new regulations such as the General Data Protection Regulation (GDPR) and California Consumer Privacy Act (CCPA), and updates to existing laws such as the Health Information Portability and Accountability Act (HIPAA), all of which require third parties to be in compliance
+- Continuously monitoring vendor risk posture in the light of new regulations such as the General Data Protection Regulation (GDPR) and California Consumer Privacy Act (CCPA) and updates to existing laws such as the Health Information Portability and Accountability Act (HIPAA), all of which require third parties to comply.

 How Do Third-Party Vendor Management Audits Work?

 There are two kinds of third-party vendor management audits:

 - Internal, in which an internal auditor evaluates the contracting organization’s own vendor risk assessment process and control activities